MimiOnuoha/Creative-Approaches-NYU/README.md

   - Shoshana Zuboff, "[The Secrets of Surveillance Capitalism](http://www.faz.net/aktuell/feuilleton/debatten/the-digital-debate/shoshana-zuboff-secrets-of-surveillance-capitalism-14103616.html) " (FYI: this is a hard read)

 - Do:
   - Think about ways in which your social experience of the internet has changed as a result of the pandemic.
-What are the sites and places that are saving you right now?
+What are the sites, apps, platforms, and ways of connection that are saving you right now?
   - NOTE: As I said in class, I'm not asking you to write about the readings anymore, but if you have the space/time I recommend still skimming them!
 It's especially useful these days to be aware of how the Internet works and advertising remains really essential to it.

 #### March 26: The Internet: connection in the age of covid-19